tam17aki/music-esprit-python/README.md

         -   `EVDBasedEspritAnalyzer`: An intermediate base class for variants (like Standard and Unitary) that rely on computationally intensive Eigenvalue/Singular Value Decomposition (EVD/SVD) for subspace estimation.
     - `standard.py`: Implements `StandardEspritAnalyzer` (inheriting from `EVDBasedEspritAnalyzer`), the classic, complex-valued ESPRIT algorithm.
     - `unitary.py`: Implements `UnitaryEspritAnalyzer` (inheriting from `EVDBasedEspritAnalyzer`), which operates on real-valued matrices.
+    - `nystrom.py`: Implements `NystromEspritAnalyzer`, a fast variant that approximates the signal subspace using the Nyström method, reducing the complexity of the EVD step.
     - `fft.py`: Implements `FFTEspritAnalyzer`, a computationally efficient variant that approximates the signal subspace using an FFT-based kernel method instead of SVD/EVD.
     - `solvers.py`: Defines a set of solver classes that encapsulate the specific mathematical procedures for solving the ESPRIT core equations.
 This demonstrates the Strategy design pattern, allowing different numerical methods (LS, TLS, Unitary LS/TLS) to be flexibly injected into the analyzers.
   - **`minnorm/`**: A sub-package for Min-Norm algorithm variants.